- Alliance Française

-Faculty members in the Department of French and Italian Languages and Literatures work closely with our undergraduate majors and minors not only on their coursework and other academic pursuits, but on helping them to identify how a major or minor might fit into their overall program of study at the University.
-We advise students on Study Abroad opportunities, post-graduation academic plans, and future career goals.
+Faculty members in the Department of French and Italian work closely with our undergraduate majors and minors not only on their coursework and other academic pursuits, but on helping them identify how a major or minor fits into their overall program of study at the university.
+We advise students on study abroad opportunities, on post-graduation academic trajectories, and on future career goals.
 We regularly consult with prospective and incoming students interested in our fields, and provide whatever information we can to assist them in their decisions and transitions.
 More information on advising is available here.

 French Program Highlights

-- Diverse and varied study aboard opportunities, including a Freshman Learning Community in francophone Canada (with a spring break trip to Montréal), two current summer programs (Nantes and Paris), and a new program in Lyon.
+- Diverse and varied study aboard opportunities, including two current summer programs (Nantes and Lille)

-- Individual focus through advising by full-time faculty (NTS and TTS) and mentoring across the board
+- Individual focus through advising by full-time faculty and close personalized mentoring

-- Close relationship between faculty and French Club, where tendency is to integrate activities and events into FR curriculum:
+- Close relationship between faculty and French Club, where tendency is to integrate activities and events into the French curriculum:

-- French and francophone cultures in today's world (a welcome event in the fall with French food; our annual day of francophonie event in the spring featuring a filmmaker, to coincide with our bi-annual Undergraduate conference);
+- Francophone cultures in today's world (a welcome event in the fall with French food; our annual day of Francophonie event in the spring featuring a filmmaker, to coincide with our bi-annual undergraduate conference)

 Meet Award-Winning Faculty Member Lorraine Denman